stracheyj/spython/README.md

 # spython
-Checking web pages for stuff and telling us what it finds
+Checking web pages for stuff and telling us what it finds.